Our goal is to share information and products that are truly helpful to renters.

 You won’t have any trouble finding some plants that you like — the plants you can grow on your balcony are pretty varied.
 Although you might want to explore creepers, conifers, shrubs and even dwarf trees, here are our favorite plants that are simple to maintain and, er, keep alive.

 Arguably the lowest maintenance plants around, succulents are lovely little balcony dwellers.
 Cacti, aloe vera, echeveria, and agave are some of the popular ones you can easily pick up at Lowes.
 They require minimal water and thrive in the sun.

-If your balcony is shaded, impatiens, otherwise known as “touch me nots,” are one of the best options.
+If your apartment balcony is shaded, impatiens, otherwise known as “touch me nots,” are one of the best options.
 These plants do best when planted close to one another and should be watered daily.
-Check out Lowes and Amazon for different color options (we love the orange).

 A late bloomer, chrysanthemums – or mums – can add color to your apartment balcony later in the year.
 Mums can grow to be 2-3 feet tall and prefer to be in locations where they get maximum sun.
 Yellow.
 Pink.
 Red.
 Purple.
 Pick your color combo and plant away.

 Another shade lover: begonias.
 These colorful flowers come in colors ranging from white to dark red and every shade in between.
 And they don’t need much maintenance.
 Perfect.

 As the ivy portion of their name suggests, ivy geraniums can climb — they love posts, banisters, and downspouts.
 They thrive in full sunlight but can survive in shaded areas and only need to be watered once a week.
 They’re easily available and tolerant.